Why Undergraduate Psychology Research Matters (And How It Helps Your Career)

 Ways to Participate In Research As An Undergrad Psychology Student

-Undergraduate psychology students can research any number of topics: gender roles, child development, cultural attitudes about food, the effects of social media, or even more advanced clinical subjects.
-But that begs the question, what roles can an undergraduate student fill on a research team?
+Undergraduate psychology students can research a wide range of topics, including gender roles, child development, cultural attitudes about food, the effects of social media, and even more advanced clinical subjects.
+But that begs the question: What roles can an undergraduate student fill on a research team?

 The roles are as diverse as the topics themselves: